 Employees can report concerns or suspected cases of misconduct in confidence through our third party-managed Right to Speak facility, overseen by our internal audit department.

-We support the principle that full-time workers should be paid enough to provide a decent standard of living.
+We support the principle that all workers should be paid enough to provide a decent standard of living.
 This principle is known as the ‘living wage’.
-In the UK, the Living Wage Foundation, a not-for-profit organisation, has calculated a voluntary living wage rate which exceeds the UK’s current statutory national minimum wage.
+In the UK, the Living Wage Foundation, a not-for-profit organisation, calculates the voluntary living wage which exceeds the UK’s statutory national living wage.

-As a professional services firm, the vast majority of our people already earn significantly above the living wage rate.
+The vast majority of our people already earn significantly above the voluntary living wage rate.
 However, wage rates in our supply chain may be lower.
-We clarified our position on this issue in the UK during 2015.
-WPP, the parent company, pays the living wage for all parent company employees and all on-site contractors such as cleaning, security and catering staff in the UK.
-Our UK agencies are working towards paying the living wage for all employees and on-site contractors within three years and several already do so.
+It is our policy for WPP, the parent company, and all our UK companies, to pay the voluntary living wage set by the Living Wage Foundation to all employees and all on-site contractors such as cleaning, security and catering staff in the UK.
+Our policy is to only offer paid internships and apprenticeships.

 Ethical decisions in our work

-WPP companies have a review and referral process for work that may present an ethical risk.
-Before accepting potentially-sensitive work, employees are required to elevate the decision to the most senior person in the relevant office and then to the most senior executive of the WPP company in the country concerned, who will decide if further referral to a WPP executive is required.
+Our work for clients can sometimes raise ethical issues, for example, work for government clients, work relating to sensitive products or marketing to children.
+We have a review and referral process for work that may present an ethical risk.
+Before accepting potentially sensitive work, employees are required to elevate the decision to the most senior person in the relevant office and then to the most senior executive of the WPP company in the country concerned, who will decide if further referral to a WPP executive is required.
 Employees are trained on this referral process during our ethics training.

-We aim to work with suppliers who meet high standards in areas such as ethical conduct, workplace standards and environmental management.
+We aim to work with supplier partners who meet high standards in areas such as ethical conduct, labour standards and environmental management.
 This reduces risks for WPP and our clients.
-By improving oversight of our supply base we can also identify opportunities to consolidate procurement and reduce costs.
+By improving oversight of our supply base we can identify opportunities to consolidate procurement and reduce costs.

-We evaluate potential new suppliers on factors including assurance of supply, quality, service, cost, innovation and sustainability.
-Once selected, business partners and suppliers are asked to sign a copy of the WPP Code of Business Conduct to confirm they will comply with our standards.
+We evaluate potential new suppliers on factors such as assurance of supply, quality, service, cost, innovation and sustainability.
+Supplier partners are expected to adopt standards that are consistent with our own.
+These are set out in the supplier version of the WPP Code of Business Conduct, which explains how our own Code should be applied by companies in our supply chain.
+All new supplier partners are asked to sign a copy of the Code to confirm they will comply with our social and environmental standards.

-We have identified two areas of our supply chain where breaches of our Code could have a potentially significant impact on WPP’s reputation or that of our clients – advertising production and data collection.
-We are working more closely with suppliers in these areas to identify and manage risks, using Sedex (the sustainability supply chain platform).
-Over the last three years (2013-2015) we have assessed 218 suppliers covering £200 million in annual spend or approximately 12% of our total spend on advertising production and data collection.
+We have identified two areas of our supply chain where breaches of our Code could have a potentially significant impact on WPP’s reputation or that of our clients – advertising production and data management.
+We are working more closely with supplier partners in these areas to identify and manage risks.
+Over the last four years (2013-2016) we have assessed 236 suppliers covering nearly £236 million in annual spend or approximately 15% of our total spend on advertising production and data management.
 More details are available in our Sustainability Report.

 We aim for WPP to be a low-carbon and resource-efficient Group.
-This improves efficiency and reduces costs, enhances our credibility as advisors to clients, enables us to meet the environmental requirements included in many client tender processes and supports employee engagement.
+This reduces costs, enhances our credibility as advisors to clients, enables us to meet the environmental requirements included in many client tender processes and supports employee engagement.

-By 2020, we aim to reduce carbon emissions to 1.8 tonnes of CO2e per employee, a 47% reduction from 2006.
+Our target is to reduce carbon emissions to 1.8 tonnes of CO2e per employee by 2020, a 47% reduction from 2006.
 Each of our operating companies has its own individual reduction target.
 Our strategy focuses on:

 - Office energy use: Improving the energy efficiency of our buildings and IT systems.
-We estimate that 13% of our total floor space is now certified to advanced green building standards, such as LEED and BREEAM.
+18% of our total floor space (approx. 4.4 million square feet) is now certified to advanced green building standards, such as LEED and BREEAM.
+We aim to have 25% of our floor space certified to these standards by 2020.

-- Air travel: Reducing non-essential flights by promoting video conferencing and offsetting carbon emissions, equivalent to 100% of emissions from our business air travel, by supporting renewable energy generation in fast-growing economies.
-Our video conferencing network now incorporates more than 700 units in over 160 cities.
+- Air travel: Reducing non-essential flights.
+We offset the equivalent of 100% of emissions from our business air travel, by supporting renewable energy generation projects in fast-growing economies.
+Our video conferencing network now incorporates more than 720 units in over 173 cities.

-- Renewable energy: Around 21% of the total electricity we purchase is generated from renewable sources.
+- Renewable energy: Around 22% of the total electricity we purchase is generated from renewable sources, including green-tariff electricity and renewable energy certificates.

 WPP’s carbon emissions breakdown (tonnes of CO2e)